mia-platform/vab/docs/design/configuration.md

   The `version` of the core modules will follow the release schedule and version of Kubernetes for majors and minors, while patches will be released asynchronously.
 - The `addons` field is a dictionary that will include the add-ons to install by default on every cluster unless otherwise specified.
-In this case, the configuration will download the add-on `ingress-monitoring` with version `1.20.1`.
+In this case, the configuration will download the add-on `monitoring/traefik` with version `1.20.1`.
 - The `groups` field is an array that will list all the cluster groups to which the default configuration will be applied.
 Each group will contain a list of clusters with their customizations.